gann0001/Document-Classification/README.md

 -   I generated a pickle file for trained logistic regression classifier(machine\_learning\_lr.pkl) which helped me to deploy in production.
-I could not upload pickle file in git as it is having more than 100 MB
+I could not upload pickle file in GIT as it is having more than 100 MB

 -   Below is the link for accessing web application hosted in AWS